By Jennifer Springham @jlspringham2

 Joint Appointment lecturer in Mental Health and Practice Development lead, My Care Academy.

 At My Care Academy we discovered that a lot of our partners were novices when it came to using Twitter.
 During our digital workshops and discussions with NHS and University partners we discovered that many didn’t use Twitter.
 This was often as staff were uncertain as to how it worked or could benefit them in terms of learning, professional networking and collaboration.
 There was a common mis-perception that Twitter was full of trivia – like cat videos and celebrity tweets.
 So we’ve created a mini series of interview style blogs here on the new MyCA blog to help bust some myths around digital tools and social media.
-We’re calling it #DigitalInterviews and we’ll be sharing them across our social media channels naturally.
+We’re calling it #DigitalInterviews and @Cameron_Fiona will be interviewing partnership staff and sharing them across our social media channels – naturally.

 First up in our blog series is an interview with Jennifer Spingham who works in a joint role within MyCA split between lecturing on mental health at Middlesex University and is one of the Practice Development Leads for the partnership, developing practice and training content.
 Fiona Cameron our Digital Communications Manager for My Care Academy was really impressed with Jenny’s enthusiasm for Twitter after joining MyCA and interviewed her to learn what helped make Jenny a life long non-tweeter take the leap onto Twitter.
 We hope you’ll be inspired to join Twitter too!

 Q: Why hadn’t you used Twitter professionally before?